2024–25 Denver Pioneers men's ice hockey season: Oscillating play

 For the entire second half of its schedule, Denver played with an odd level of consistency.
-Every three or four games either the offense or defense would play poorly, causing the team to lose, but on every night, the club looked just like the had in the first month and half of the campaign.
+Every three or four games either the offense or defense would play poorly, causing the team to lose, but on every night, the club looked just like they had in the first month and half of the campaign.
 That pattern enabled the team to hold onto its ranking with Denver's spot it the polls hardly wavering over a 2-month stretch.
 This enabled the team to just about lock up a tournament berth by the end of the regular season.
 At the start of the playoffs, Denver was #9 in the PairWise rankings with several other NCHC teams still trying to fight their way into the national tournament.
 The Pioneers still could be knocked out but it would take a catastrophic series of events to do so.
 All Denver needed to do in order to guarantee their spot in the bracket was to win their quarterfinal match against Colorado College.